 Blanche Tilden—ripple effect: a 25 year survey

-This first comprehensive survey of Tilden’s career includes historical and contemporary works loaned from numerous public and private collections.
+This first comprehensive survey of Tilden’s career included historical and contemporary works loaned from numerous public and private collections.
 Tilden has reinterpreted previous work to create new forms that expand on her preoccupations with value, mechanical movement, and industrial and architectural uses of glass, translating something of the macro immensity of the built and material world to the intimacy of the jewellery object.